ehlo-pl/ehlo-pl.github.io/content/posts/GraphAPIAuditEvents.md

 | sort by Timestamp desc
 ```

-> **NEEDS YOUR LAB:** a sample result table (or screenshot) of the app-ID summary from your
-> own tenant, so readers see what the output actually looks like.

 ## Obstacles

 There are a few obstacles in this method of investigation - the ones typical for real-life